Time’s AI-powered time tracking app will help you stop procrastinating

 The app doesn’t appear very complex at first glance, though it hides a bit of AI technology behind the scenes.

-To use the Time, you enter in the item you need to do and the time it will take.
+To use Time, you enter in the item you need to do and the time it will take.
 To start the countdown, you tap on the task in your list.
 The timer then begins, set against a green background.
 The “water level” slowly drops as time elapses, and changes to yellow then red.
 If you end up needing more time to complete the item, you can pull down on the task to give yourself a few more minutes.
 Or you can pull it all the way down to mark it as done.

 And if you don’t wrap up the task in the hours or minutes you entered, Time will launch into Overtime Mode where the minutes start counting upwards instead of down.
 (You won’t miss when Overtime begins, either, thanks to the alarm which you can thankfully mute.)